karimov8899/PDFtoImageSwift/README.md

 # Native implementation of PDF To Image
-Basic app for converting PDF files to Image or Save PDF in separate pages in files.
+Basic app for converting PDF files to Image or Saving PDF in separate pages to files.